-Astronomers discover 7 Earth-like planets orbiting nearby star
+Astronomers discover 7 Earth-sized planets orbiting nearby star

 Story highlights

-- Seven Earth-like planets have been found orbiting an ultracool dwarf star 40 light-years away
+- Seven Earth-sized planets have been found orbiting an ultracool dwarf star 40 light-years away

-- The planets are similar in size to Earth and temperate, meaning they could have liquid water
+- The planets are temperate, meaning they could have liquid water

 - The researchers believe this is the best place outside of our solar system to look for life

-(CNN)Astronomers have found at least seven Earth-like planets orbiting the same star 40 light-years away, according to a study published Wednesday in the journal Nature.
+(CNN)Astronomers have found at least seven Earth-sized planets orbiting the same star 40 light-years away, according to a study published Wednesday in the journal Nature.
 The findings were also announced at a news conference at NASA Headquarters in Washington.

 This discovery outside of our solar system is rare because the planets have the winning combination of being similar in size to Earth and being all temperate, meaning they could have water on their surfaces and potentially support life.